Poland

 (e) What should you be doing/on the lookout for?

-It should be noted that the NIS2 uses the concept of services in a comprehensive sense.
+It should be noted that NIS2 uses the concept of services in a comprehensive sense.
 In the Polish legal system, public entities carry out public tasks, therefore, for the avoidance of doubt, the general provisions explicitly indicate that in the case of a public entity, the term service is understood to include the public task carried out by the entity.

 Until now, key service providers (essential entities) have been designated through an administrative decision by the authority responsible for cyber security.
 A major problem, however, has been the identification of digital service providers within the meaning of the NIS1.
-To simplify the identification of important and important entities, self-registration of these entities has been made mandatory.
-Registration will take place in the register of key and important entities, which will be maintained by the minister responsible for digitalization.
-Entities that meet the requirements for key and important entities will be required to register in this register within two months of meeting the requirements for recognition as either an essential entity or an important entity.
+To simplify the identification of essential and important entities, self-registration of these entities has been made mandatory.
+Registration will take place in the register of essential and important entities, which will be maintained by the minister responsible for digitalization.
+Entities that meet the requirements for essential and important entities will be required to register in this register within two months of meeting the requirements for recognition as either an essential entity or an important entity.

 Considering the large potential number of entities subject to registration, the registration action will not have the form of an administrative decision.
 There will be applied a formula of another public administration action, and the subject will be able to complain about such an action to an administrative court.
 A new legal institution included in the draft is a protective order issued by the Minister of Digitalization in the form of a general decision.
 It will be possible to order a given group of entities to perform a certain act to prevent a critical incident.